 Teach Americans the importance of being involved in our democracy and how to be effective citizens.

-Our mission is a response to President Kennedy’s plea in his 1961 inaugural address:
+A response to President Kennedy’s plea in his 1961 inaugural address:

 "Ask not what your country can do for you -